muratk5n/thirdwave/en/0119/2019/12/civilized-to-death.md

-The widespread belief that noncivilized human life was and is a desperate struggle for survival resonates with the haughty dismissal of uncivilized 'savages' common to previous centuries.
+The widespread belief that noncivilized human life was and is a desperate struggle for survival resonates with the haughty dismissal of uncivilized "savages" common to previous centuries.
 But beyond its inaccuracy and racist undertones, this view has disastrous consequences in the present.
 Life-and-death medical decisions are misinformed by false assumptions about the capacities of the human